plopcor/factorialhr-puppeteer/README.md

 ```

-## Cron
+## Schedule clock in/out
 `cron.js`

-Configure work schedule for the week.
+Configure work schedule for the week (automatically clock in and out).
-You can specify days individually or group them
+You can specify days individually or group them.

 ### Configure schedule